 Most groups use an equal split because it is simple.
 However, custom splits may make sense if some guests are arriving late, not drinking, or not participating in the full VIP table experience.

-Split Method Best For Consideration
+Payment Method Best For Advantages Potential Drawbacks

 VIP Insider Tips for Splitting Bottle Service